owntracks/booklet/docs/tech/json.md

 (The IOS device can be configured to produce or not produce fields marked as _optional_ with the Extended Data setting.)

+Notes:
+* A publish with of `"_type": "location"` with a `"b"` trigger is sent when an iOS device enters or leaves a beacon in addition to a `"_type": "transition"`: if somebody leaves and enters his home without having left the radius of detection for significant changes, a subscriber to his main topic would otherwise not get notified of any location change although beacon or circular region enter and leave transitions were generated.

 ### Greenwich

 The OwnTracks-edition of the [Choral Greenwich](http://www.choral.it/greenwich&menu2=795) device reports the following additional elements in a `_type=location` message: